Michigan National Guard Soldiers set up satellite communications during annual training

 |0

-This work, Michigan National Guard Soldiers set up satellite communications during annual training [Image 2 of 2], by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Michigan National Guard Soldiers set up satellite communications during annual training, by MSgt David Eichaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT